djmango/nix/README.md

 - Install Nix and Home Manager if missing
 - Clone/pull your config repository
 - Apply your Home Manager configuration
+- Set up Zsh with Oh My Zsh as the default shell

 ## 📁 Repository Structure